Home > Tours > Africa Tours > Middle East Tours > A Taste of Jordan - Petra & Wadi Rum

 Note

 Tour & cruises prices are per person.
 Prices shown have savings applied, are subject to availability and may be withdrawn at any time without notice.
-Prices and trip information are correct at the time at this point in time, however are subject to confirmation at the time of booking and are subject to change by Explore.
-For cruise itineraries, cabin images are sourced from Explore.
-These should be treated as indicative only.
+Pricing and trip details are correct at this point in time, however are subject to confirmation at the time of booking and are subject to change by Explore.
+For cruise itineraries, cabin images are sourced from the cruise-line and should be treated as indicative only.
 Cabin inclusions, upholsteries and room layout may differ to the image(s) shown depending on the ship selected and your sailing dates.

 Similar Tours